 Naturally, the price of your ServiceNow licenses also depends on the particular product you choose: IT Service Management, IT Operations Management, IT Business Management, Security Operations, Customer Service Management, HR Service Delivery, etc. Each product offers at least two packages where this general rule applies: the more functionality available, the bigger the price.

 - Requester – for the people who are going to receive services that you’re going to deliver using your ServiceNow solution.
-This can involve all the employees in your org, so this license type if free.
+Requesters can create, edit, and view their own requests.
+This license type is free.

-- Fulfiller – for the specialists who are going to deliver services to your requesters (the expensive license type).
+- Fulfiller – for the specialists who are going to deliver services to your requesters and have full admin, developer, or usage rights within a purchased offering, including creating, editing, or deleting any record in the system.

 As you see there’s no point in asking yourself how much ServiceNow costs – you won’t get an answer until you talk to a ServiceNow rep or a ServiceNow partner.